fabianaferreira/final-project-src/README.md

 ## Graduation Final Project

-Project being developed at Universidade Federal do Rio de Janeiro by Fabiana Ferreira Fonseca as the final project of the Electronic and Computer Engineering undergraduate degree.
+Project being developed at Universidade Federal do Rio de Janeiro by Fabiana Ferreira Fonseca as the final project of Electronic and Computer Engineering undergraduate degree.

 ### Setting up the environment